hapax/hapax.github.io/assets/chuzenji.md

 With its air of *sabi* decrepitude, it reminds me of a makeshift shrine, housing rakes and chain-tires in place of the Tablets of Law.
 Religion, humour, art.
+But the lean-to might also contain fertiliser, or swan heads, or nothing at all.
+It is a *concealed presence* and a space for the possible; now philosophy.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake5.png" />